lingualdev/lingualdev.github.io/content/blog/automating-your-react-internationalization/index.md

 Based on these basic implementations, you can create a CLI command that accepts the path - which can be a single file, folder or a glob pattern - and then apply these changes for the given path.

-We are als planning to add transformations in [`i18n-check`](https://github.com/lingualdev/i18n-check) to help with scaffolding your internationalization efforts for your react-i18next and react-intl codebases.
+We are also planning to add transformations in [`i18n-check`](https://github.com/lingualdev/i18n-check) to help with scaffolding your internationalization efforts for your react-i18next and react-intl codebases.

-If you have questions or more ideas on how to extend the i18n transformations send us a message on [Bluesky](https://bsky.app/profile/lingualdev.bsky.social) or open issue directly in the [Github repository](https://github.com/lingualdev/react-i18n-transformations).
+If you have questions or more ideas on how to extend the i18n transformations send us a message on [Bluesky](https://bsky.app/profile/lingualdev.bsky.social) or open an issue directly in the [Github repository](https://github.com/lingualdev/react-i18n-transformations).

 ### Links